gatsbyjs/gatsby/docs/docs/how-to/performance/improving-site-performance.md

 This step can make sense if the `framework.js` bundle is a large part of your overall bundle size, and want to further optimize.

 Using Preact is an advanced way to decrease bundle size.
 Note that in certain, occasional edge cases this can create ill-documented, odd user interactions.
 We do not recommend this for sites with complex UI logic, like a SaaS app.\
-After installing gatsby-plugin-preact, you'll need to use [Preact Developer Tools](https://chrome.google.com/webstore/detail/preact-developer-tools/ilcajpmogmhpliinlbcdebhbcanbghmd?hl=en) instead of [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) to inspect your component behavior.
+After installing `gatsby-plugin-preact`, you'll need to use [Preact Developer Tools](https://chrome.google.com/webstore/detail/preact-developer-tools/ilcajpmogmhpliinlbcdebhbcanbghmd?hl=en) instead of [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) to inspect your component behavior.

 ### Styling & Fonts